jasmine/jasmine.github.io/setup/nodejs.md

 redirect_from: /edge/node.html
 ---

-# Using Jasmine with node
+# Using Jasmine with Node

-The Jasmine node package contains helper code for developing and running Jasmine tests for node-based projects.
-Jasmine 3.x supports Node versions 10, 12, 14, and 16.
-(Odd-numbered Node versions aren't supported, but will probably work.)
+The `jasmine` module is a command line interface and supporting code for running Jasmine specs under Node.js.
+Jasmine 4.x supports Node versions 12.17+, 14, and 16.
+(Odd-numbered Node versions aren't supported, but many of them work.)

 ## Install